Florida 13-year-old dies after dirt bike crash as police attempted to pull him over - NewsBreak

 In a surveillance video obtained by WPTV, Davis is seen fueling up his dirtbike at a gas station shortly before the crash.
 As he pulled out, a police SUV can be seen following him.

 The teen, who was reportedly wearing a helmet, collided with a sign in the median.
-He was pronounced dead at the scene.Man arrested after burglarizing police officer’s home, impersonating officer
+He was pronounced dead at the scene.‘Unruly’ passenger taken into FBI custody after mask dispute on Delta flight

 Boynton Beach Police Chief Michael G. Gregory said law enforcement will conduct “a series of thorough and meticulous investigations into the circumstances of what occurred.”
 Officers involved will be placed on administrative leave pending the outcome of the investigation.